MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 R Client is a scaled down, free execution engine for Microsoft R features that includes function libraries and operationalization features.
 It's suitable for development and smaller workloads that run in memory using a maximum of two processors.
 R Client is typically used in conjunction with development applications like RTVS to create and tune R solutions locally, prior to deployment on a commercial server platform like R Server for Windows.
 For more information about workstation setup and features, see [R Client](r-client.md).

-Solutions developed locally are easily reconfigured to run on remote servers by modifying the compute context.
-In this release, you can use [mrsdeploy package](mrsdeploy/mrsdeploy.md) to toggle between remote and local sessions in an R console application.
-As you change the compute context and make other adjustments to increase data size, you can set up a remote session and issue commands to validate your changes incrementally.
+Solutions developed locally on workstation can be published to remote R Server instances offering performance and scale.
+Existing solutions can be deployed as-is, modified to accommodate large data sets, or reconfigured to use a specific compute context.
+In this release, the [mrsdeploy package](mrsdeploy/mrsdeploy.md) give you the ability to toggle between remote and local sessions in an R console application.
+As you change the compute context and make other adjustments to increase data size, you can set up a remote session and issue commands to validate the changes incrementally.

 ## How to install R Server 9.0